jamesmckechnie/design-examples/.github/ISSUE_TEMPLATE/post-a-design-example--alpha--beta-and-live-.md

 ---
 name: Post a design example [alpha, beta and live]
-about: Use this template to help with structure when posting about an alpha, beta or live project.
+about: Help structure your post about an alpha, beta or live project
 title: ''
 labels: ''
 assignees: ''